D-Hornsby/Explore_React/react-webpage-2/README.md

 I toggled line 1 and 2 on NavBar.js seeing if the useState is an issue.

 I have ../ , ./ , and used nothing for linking the working directory.
-Ive doubel checked that I did it correctly
+Ive double checked that I did it correctly

-found that someone had the issue die to this: npm just failed to install the react module for some reason.Try removing package-lock.json, run npm install and then npm start again.
+found that someone had the issue and did this: npm just failed to install the react module for some reason.Try removing package-lock.json, run npm install and then npm start again.
 Please also share your package.json file.

 i reinstalled npm and ran start again a couple times. i am now on localhost:3002

 still :Failed to compile

-I changed the function into a class and tryed it another way. did not make a difference so i changed it back to a function.
+I changed the function into a class and tried it another way. did not make a difference so i changed it back to a function.